MCSManager/Documentation/tutorial/reverse-proxy-ssl.md

 ## Update Daemon Information

-Refers to [Daemon Process Management](/configuration/adding-daemon.md), add the `wss://` protocol header to the original address.
+Refers to [adding daemon](/configuration/adding-daemon.md), add the `wss://` protocol header to the original address.

 For example, if the original address is `localhost`, modify it as: `wss://localhost`.

-Once finished, save and apply the new configuration and the Daemon should be able to reconnect.
+Once finished, apply the new configuration and the Daemon should be online now.

 <br />